resistance-protocol/litepaper/README.md

 some point it will become unattainable to further increaste PF and PC, simply because it will take longer and longer to do so.
 The Resistance Protocol will algorithmically prevent increasing the PF around a RFV multiple of around 20x.
-At this point PF should be kept stable at 10 DAO and all further excess reserves are diverted as [protocol revenue streams](#protocol-revenue-streams) for the DAO treasury and the innovation fund.
+At this point PF should be kept stable at 10 DAI and all further excess reserves are diverted as [protocol revenue streams](#protocol-revenue-streams) for the DAO treasury and the innovation fund.
 The described design has the following benefits.